Free Demo

 Processes Involved in Eligibility and Benefits Verification

-• Patient Scheduling and Enrollment: The first step of eligibility and benefit verification includes scheduling patient appointments.
-This can be done through phone calls, text messages, or through online booking methods.
+The first step in eligibility and benefits verification includes scheduling patient appointments.
+This can be done through phone calls, text messages, or online booking methods.
 During the appointments, the patient’s information as well as patient health details are to be collected.
 Essential information such as patient name, phone number, address, medical history, diagnosis and more is to be collected carefully without any mistakes.

-• Updating the RCM System: The revenue cycle management system needs to be updated with the collected patient information and insurance coverage details.
+The revenue cycle management system needs to be updated with the collected patient information and insurance coverage details.
 Make sure to update it correctly without any errors.
 This is the last stage in eligibility and benefits verification and therefore must be given careful attention.

 Benefits of Eligibility and Benefits Verification

-• Increase in Cash Flow: With an increased claim acceptance rate and a low denial rate, the revenue of the practice increases significantly.
-Consistent and accurate eligibility and benefit verification is important for the growth of revenue in a practice.
+With an increased claim acceptance rate and a low denial rate, the revenue of the practice increases significantly.
+Consistent and accurate eligibility verification is important for the consistency in the cash flow in a dental practice.
 Any error in this can impact the overall revenue of the practice.
-In cases where the policies do not cover the services or have expired, eligibility verification protects the practice from any impact on revenue and improves the overall cash flow.
+In cases where the policies do not cover the dental services or have expired, eligibility and benefits verification protects the practice from any impact on revenue and improve the overall cash flow.